JetBrains/teamcity-documentation/topics/managing-roles-and-permissions.md

-[//]: # (title: User Permissions and Roles)
+[//]: # (title: Managing Roles and Permissions)
-[//]: # (auxiliary-id: User Permissions and Roles;Role and Permission)
+[//]: # (auxiliary-id: Managing Roles and Permissions;Role and Permission)

-User access levels are handled by assigning different _roles_ to users thus granting them respective _permissions_.
+User access levels in TeamCity are handled by assigning different _roles_ to users thus granting them respective _permissions_.

 A _permission_ is an _authorization_ to perform particular operations, for example, to run a build or modify build configuration settings.

 A _role_ is a set of _permissions_ that can be granted to a user in one or all projects thus controlling access to the projects and various features in the UI.

 ## Authorization Mode

 TeamCity authorization supports two modes: __simple__ and __per-project__.
 * In the __simple__ mode, there are only three types of authorization levels: guest, logged-in user, and administrator.
 * In the __per-project__ mode, you can assign users roles in projects or server-wide.
 The set of permissions in roles is editable.

 Permissions within a role granted at the project level are automatically propagated in all the subprojects of this project.